 Both F1b and F2b Goldendoodles are designed for minimum shedding and maximum poodle qualities.
 So, what is the difference between F1b and F2b Goldendoodles?

-F1b Goldendoodles are the result of breeding an F1 Goldendoodle with a Standard Poodle, whereas the F2b Goldendoodle is usually made by breeding F1 and F1b Goldendoodles.
+The main difference between F1b Goldendoodle and F2b Goldendoodle is that F1b Goldendoodle is the result of breeding an F1 Goldendoodle with a Standard Poodle, while the F2b Goldendoodle is usually made by breeding F1 and F1b Goldendoodles.

 The difference between F1b and F2 Goldendoodle is that F1b Goldendoodles have more Poodle in them, whereas F2 Goldendoodles are just as much Poodle as Golden Retrievers.